Machine Learning Terms and Methods

 Width

-The number of neurons in a particular layer of a neural network.
+The number of neuronsarrow-up-right in a particular layerarrow-up-right of a neural networkarrow-up-right.

 YOLO